 Hydrogen Peroxide: Mix a teaspoon of hydrogen peroxide to 1 cup warm water and gargle for at least 4-5 minutes.

-Regardless of what remedy you choose, make sure you stay well hydrated by drinking enough water throughout the day, avoid cool drinks and juices, especially citrus, and ice creams, avoid smoking and spicy and acidic foods for fast relief from sore throat.
+Regardless of what remedy you choose, make sure you stay well hydrated by drinking enough water throughout the day, avoid cool drinks and juices, especially citrus, and ice creams, avoid smoking and spicy and acidic foods for fast relief from a sore throat.